Mission scenario for the Luna-Resurs project

 Basilevsky estimated that NPO Lavochkin could produce their landing requirements for the Luna-Resurs spacecraft in the first few months of 2011.
 "However I believe they will procrastinate with that because the Moon is close, you can fly every month and you can change everything (in the mission plan) in the last few weeks (before launch)," Basilevsky said, "In order for them to reduce the size of the ellipse or to tell what slopes are scary for them, they need to play a lot – to do some modeling and so on.
 Until today they had much more pressing things to worry about."

-A possible introduction of the European-built landing navigation system, as well as the hazard avoidance system promised to improve landing accuracy of the Luna-Resurs mission to just three kilometers.
-As a result, in 2013, the Russian scientists promised to re-evaluate landing sites for Luna-Resurs in the following two years.
+With the prospects of acquiring the PILOT system, in 2013, the Russian scientists promised to re-evaluate landing sites for Luna-Resurs in the following two years.

 Searching for water